michaeltd/bashpass/readme.md

 # bashpass

-password generator, storage, reference for the terminal.
+password generator, storage, reference for the terminal and/or X.

 ## Use case